 Marijuana Genetics & Bloom Phase Duration

-The obvious and easiest way to have a fast bloom phase is to grow marijuana strains that have a fast bloom phase.
-These strains often but not always have a heavy Indica influences and can finish bloom within 45-50 days.
+The obvious, easiest way to have a fast bloom phase is to grow marijuana strains that have a fast bloom phase.
+These strains often but not always have heavy Indica influences and can finish bloom within 45-50 days.